Lock-The-Door/Docker-Minecraft-Modpack/README.md

 By using this docker file and running containers created with it, you are also agreeing to the [Minecraft EULA](https://account.mojang.com/documents/minecraft_eula) as the image created sets eula=true by default.

 This docker file is provided as is, I am not responsible for any loss of data (e.g. world data) caused by these scripts.
+I highly recommend you become pretty familiar and comfortable with docker before using this.

 # Modpack Server Downloader/Runner
 This (primarily) docker based project downloads all the files necessary to run a modpack minecraft server.